jamiepollock/umbraco-grid-settings/docs/Advanced-HTML-Attributes-Rendering.md

 ```

+**Note**: the *attributesResolver* will probably need to be passed as a parameter into the `renderRow()` helper as variables created at the top of the file will not be in scope to helper functions.

 This should now group the values of these properties together into a single class attribute, then concatenate the values together broken up by whitespace.

 ``` html